bustle/ember-restless/README.md

 ### Defining a 'Client'

 Similar to defining the 'Store' using ember-data, instead define the 'Client' for your application.
-RESTless will automatically detect the Client on your application namespace.
+RESTless will automatically detect the Client on your application namespace and initialize RESTless to work with you app.

 ``` javascript
 App.Client = RL.Client.create({